ujik500/cse15l-lab-reports/lab-report-3-week-6.md

 ![Image4](week6pic4.PNG)

 ## Setup GitHub Access from ieng6
 When my partner and I tried to use the command `git push origin main` on the command line (from the remote computer) to push our changes to the GitHub repository, we got an error message.
 This is because we hadn't yet set up our SSH key in the GitHub website's settings.
-To do this, we had to copy the text of the public key in .ssh/id_rsa.pub, into the allocated box in the settings section of GitHub.
+To do this, we had to copy the text of the public key in `.ssh/id_rsa.pub`, into the allocated box in the settings section of GitHub.
 That page can be seen below:

 ![Image5](week6pic5.PNG)

-Both the private and public keys are saved locally in the .ssh folder, with the private one being inside the id_rsa file:
+Both the private and public keys are saved locally in the `.ssh` folder, with the private one being inside the `id_rsa` file:

 ![Image6](week6pic6.PNG)